Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 The on-behalf-of flow works for Microsoft Personal accounts, but the consent is not yet rolled-up in the client for the user to consent to the Web API calling the downstream API (here Microsoft Graph).
 To make this work, the suggestion is:

 - either to use the same client ID in the Client and the Service.
 This way the consent for the service will appear in the client.
+This approach is described in the third part of the tutorial [3.-Web-api-call-Microsoft-graph-for-personal-accounts](../3.-Web-api-call-Microsoft-graph-for-personal-accounts)
-- or to provide a protected page on the Web API (which therefore also becomes a Web app) so that the user can have an interaction
+- or to provide a protected page on the Web API (which therefore also becomes a Web app) so that the user can have an interaction to consent.

 ## How was the code created